ARTICLES / DECEMBER 16, 2025

 Wages

-The statutory definition of wages will be broadened to include any additional compensation if it totals more than 50% of the employee’s remuneration (basic pay, dearness and retaining allowances).
+The statutory definition of wages has been standardized across all the four codes.
+It has been broadened to include any additional compensation if it totals more than 50% of the employee’s remuneration (basic pay, dearness and retaining allowances).
 Additional compensation may include initially excluded elements of remuneration such as statutory bonus, award, commission, any special expense, pension contribution, as well as overtime, accommodation or travel allowances.

 Fixed-term employment

-Under the revised code, regardless of statutory vesting, a gratuity payment must be made upon the death, disablement or expiration of the contract of a fixed-term worker.
-The payment due equals 15 days’ wages for every year, or a partial year greater than 6 months’ service.
+Under the code, regardless of statutory vesting, a gratuity payment must be made upon the death, disablement or expiration of the contract of a fixed-term worker.
+The payment due to fixed-term employees shall be on a pro rata basis at a rate of 15 days’ wages for every year.

-The Indian government still needs to provide more clarity on whether service prior to the enactment of the code of social security 2020 would qualify toward such statutory benefits.
+The Government still needs to provide more clarity on whether service prior to the enactment of the Code on Social Security 2020 would qualify toward such statutory benefits.
 It is unclear whether the new provision would apply to expatriates employed on a fixed-term basis.

 Gig workers and self-employed persons